tlahin/tlahin/README.md

   - A graduate at [Hive Helsinki ](https://www.hive.fi/en/)
   - Interested in front end development and IoT systems!
   - Learning new technologies by doing puzzles at leetcode and writing my own projects from time to time
-  - Currently doing a Fullstack course on open uni

 Languages